open-telemetry/semantic-conventions/docs/attributes-registry/service.md

 **[3]:** A string value having a meaning that helps to distinguish a group of services, for example the team name that owns a group of services. `service.name` is expected to be unique within the same namespace.
 If `service.namespace` is not specified in the Resource then `service.name` is expected to be unique for all services that have no explicit namespace defined (so the empty/unspecified namespace is simply one more valid namespace).
 Zero-length namespace string is assumed equal to unspecified namespace.

-**[4]:** When languages/platforms offer standard ways to version applications and/or libraries SDKs MAY offer mechanisms to auto-populate `service.version` from the standard sources.
-If SDKs offer an auto-population mechanism it MUST be an optional feature users opt-into and if `service.version` is manually populated it MUST take priority over auto-population.
+**[4]:** When possible, service detector component MAY use language/platform-specific capabilities to determine application version and populate `service.version` automatically.

+If `service.version` is provided explicitly it MUST take priority over the version determined automatically.